-- 1. AV Traffic For transmission from the AV Traffic I/F of the core. - 2.
+- 1. AV Traffic For transmission from the AV Traffic interface of the core. - 2.
 Precise Timing Protocol (PTP) Packets Initiated by the software drivers using the dedicated hardware - 3.
-Legacy Traffic For transmission from the Legacy Traffic I/F of the core.
+Legacy Traffic For transmission from the Legacy Traffic interface of the core.